Ingridfiv/ingridsblog/content/the strange texts.md

 NB!
 Fonthill – Helmstan is ‘nearer the oath’ than Æthelhelm, Helmstan has charters for sales/ownership of land and so is nearer [Keynes, ‘Fonthill Letter’ 71-3 points out connections Fonthill/II Atr App]

-EXTRACTS:
-IV Atr and other Quadripartitus Texts

-See Naismith but also Trotter (‘Stuffed Latin’, pp. 160ff) for French elements in IV Atr

-+ the series of ephemeral-seeming texts that only survived in Q (I As, As Alms, III As, etr) – tells us something about sources of Q but also about the potential existence of lots more ephemera.
-Also interesting that Q has v little Wulfstan – so some kind of different source material than we’d expect to be most interesting.